• How To Soundproof A Floor

 | by Dave Ashbolt

-There are many reasons why you might want to soundproof floor applications within your home.
+There are many reasons why you might want to soundproof the floors within your home.
 Perhaps your little ones are heavy-footed and haven’t quite mastered walking without stomping.
 Or maybe you have butterfingered neighbours who drop countless items daily.

-No matter your reason, there are plenty of benefits to be had by soundproofing your floor.
+No matter the reason, there are plenty of benefits to be had by soundproofing your floor.

 In this blog post, we will discuss some of the key benefits that come with soundproofing and how you can do it.
 A peaceful abode is only a few materials and a bit of know-how away.